 Septembers loan data for Spain released by INE.

 Loan levels in Spain under pressure in the month.
-As was the same in August for Spanish mortgages the month of September was well down on the previous year as it would appear completions still get delayed post the new regulation and process for completion.
+As was the same in August.
+For Spanish mortgages .
+The month of September was well down on the previous year.
+It would appear completions still get delayed post the new regulation and processes.

-Other indicators like level of loans redeemed tend to suggest it is a blockage in the system rather than a permanent decline in business levels.
+Indicators like level of loans redeemed.
+Tend to suggest it is a blockage in the system.
+Rather than a permanent decline in business levels.

-22,488 new loans were registered at land registry but equally only 22,365 loans were redeemed.
+22,488 new loans were registered at land registry.
+However equally only 22,365 loans were redeemed.

-Because the data relates to Spanish land registry information rather than Spanish Notaries, Septembers completions probably reflect in general signings from August which were heavily affected by the changes , the obligatory cooling off period and the lenders lack of preparation for the new offer document requirements.
+Because the data relates to Spanish land registry information.
+Rather than Spanish Notaries, Septembers completions probably reflect general signings from August.
+These were heavily affected by the changes.
+The obligatory cooling off period.
+Also enders lack of preparation for the new offer document requirements.

 Regulation reduces speed at which Spanish home loans go to completion